-One of the most common words being tossed around in this era of technology and smart phones is the term Social Media.
-It might be funny to know that majority of people do not even understand the meaning of this popular word.
+One of the most common words being tossed around in this era of technology and smartphones is the term Social Media.
+It might be funny to know that the majority of people do not even understand the meaning of this popular word.

 First of all, let’s split the words into two; Social and Media.
 Social means an informal gathering by an organization or members of a group or club.
 Media is an instrument for communication such as newspaper, radio or television.

-Social media therefore is a collection of communication platforms dedicated to help users interact, share content and collaborate.
+Social media, therefore, is a collection of communication platforms dedicated to helping users interact, share content and collaborate.
 Facebook, Twitter, Instagram, Tumblr, Snapchat, Wikipedia, websites etc. dedicated to social interaction, forums and micro-blogging are all examples of social media.